 European and North American-based building materials continue to muddle through a multiyear period marked by weak European construction activity and uneven improvement in North American demand.
-Perhaps surprisingly, the companies’ cost cuts and price improvements have more than offset any weakness in demand, and many building materials companies have posted modest profit growth so far this year.
-The fruits of these cost cuts and price increases should really start to show up in substantial profit growth once demand improvement takes greater hold.
+Perhaps surprisingly, the companies' cost cuts and price improvements have more than offset any weakness in demand, and many building materials companies have posted modest profit growth so far this year on a like-for-like basis.
+However, many of the European companies suffered from an appreciating euro, marring what was otherwise continued progress in cost cuts, price increases, and even some volume increases in the third quarter.
+Looking forward, the fruits of these cost cuts and price increases should really start to show up in substantial profit growth once demand improvement takes greater hold, and barring any continued negative currency effects.

-Although we are optimistic for a recovery in domestic thermal coal, we believe that the industry will have to struggle through continued near-term weakness until electric utilities reach desired inventory levels and demand returns.
-Furthermore, lower-cost regions such as Powder River Basin and Illinois Basin are likely to see a recovery much sooner and much better than the high-cost Appalachian region.
+We are optimistic for a recovery in domestic thermal coal, and believe that despite continued near-term weakness, there are positive signs of improvement with electric utilities nearing desired inventory levels and prices improving.
+We continue to believe lower-cost regions such as Powder River Basin and Illinois Basin are likely to see a recovery much sooner and much better than the high-cost Appalachian region.
 We are not so hopeful for domestic metallurgical coal, as U.S. supply sits on the higher end of the cost curve and the industry currently suffers from oversupply.
-Therefore, we are more enthusiastic about Cloud Peak Energy (CLD) and Peabody Energy (BTU), who have leading positions in the Powder River Basin and no exposure to Appalachia.
-Given exposure to Appalachia (in spite of Arch Coal's (ACI) second-largest position in the Powder River Basin), we are less excited for Arch Coal and Consol Energy (CNX).
+Therefore, we are more enthusiastic about Cloud Peak Energy and Peabody Energy, who have leading positions in the Powder River Basin and no exposure to Appalachia.
+Given exposure to Appalachia (in spite of Arch’s second-largest position in the Powder River Basin), we are less excited for Arch Coal.
+With Consol Energy’s sale of five West Virginia longwall coal mines, the company has effectively transformed itself into a natural gas company.

-In recent quarters, Fibria Celulose (FBR) has done an admirable job keeping a tight grip on cash costs amid significant inflation in Brazil, but was unable to repeat the performance in the second quarter, with cash costs (excluding downtime) up 7% on a year-over-year basis compared to Brazilian inflation of about 6.7% (measured by the benchmark IPCA-15 index).
+In recent quarters, Fibria Celulose (FBR) has done an admirable job keeping a tight grip on cash costs amid significant inflation in Brazil, with third-quarter cash costs (excluding downtime) up 5% on a year-over-year basis compared with Brazilian inflation of about 5.9% (measured by the benchmark IPCA-15 Index).
 Over the medium term, we think Fibria will achieve its goal of keeping cash costs below inflation.
-On the bleached eucalyptus kraft pulp (BEK) capacity front, Suzano's new large mill in Northern Brazil is nearing completion and should begin production by the end of 2013.
-Another large BEK plant, Montes del Plata--a joint venture between Stora Enso and Arauco--is set to begin production at the end of the third quarter.
-Though we believe that some higher-cost BEK capacity will concurrently come offline to offset some of the negative effects of new capacity, we expect the regional capacity additions to be a headwind for BEK prices in the medium term.
+On the bleached eucalyptus kraft pulp, or BEK, capacity front, Suzano's new large mill in Northern Brazil is scheduled to launch this month.
+Another large BEK plant, Montes del Plata--a joint venture between Stora Enso and Arauco--is set to begin production at the start of 2014.
+Although we believe that some higher-cost BEK capacity will concurrently come off line to offset some of the negative effects of new capacity, we expect the regional capacity additions to be a headwind for BEK prices in the medium term.

 Metals and Mining